 |Home - Campus Academics - Programs - Undergraduate Degree Programs: School of Engineering and Computer Sciences - Construction Management|

-Because construction careers are broadly diversified, graduates of the construction management program may pursue entry-level employment opportunities in several areas within the construction industry including residential, commercial, and industrial sectors, as well as infrastructure and heavy construction.
-Typical careers may include supervising construction projects, estimating and cost control, scheduling, and project management.
+Because construction careers are broadly diversified, graduates of the Construction Management program may pursue entry-level employment opportunities in several areas within the construction industry including residential, commercial, and industrial sectors, as well as infrastructure and heavy construction.
+Typical careers include supervising construction projects, estimating and cost control, scheduling and project management.

 Graduates should be able to: